tokenized/docs/intro-tokenized-protocol-messages.md

 ### 6. Registry Operations

-Registry operations allow a contract issuer to set up and manage on-chain registers which can be used for any purpose.
+Registry operations allow a user or issuer to set up and manage on-chain registers which can be used for any purpose.
 Registers do not require a smart contract.

 * [Establishment](../protocol/establishment)
 * [Addition](../protocol/addition)